cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 --- abstract

-In this draft, we present the two-round signing variant of FROST, a Flexible Round-Optimized Schnorr Threshold signature scheme.
-FROST signatures can be issued after a threshold number of entities cooperate to issue a signature, allowing for improved distribution of trust and redundancy with respect to a secret key.
-Further, this draft specifies signatures that are compatible with {{!RFC8032}}.
-However, unlike {{!RFC8032}}, the protocol for producing signatures in this draft is not deterministic, so as to ensure protection against a key-recovery attack that is possible when even only one signer participant is malicious.
+In this document, we present the two-round signing variant of FROST, a Flexible Round-Optimized Schnorr Threshold signature scheme.
+FROST can produce signatures after a threshold number of entities cooperate to compute a signature, allowing for improved distribution of trust and redundancy with respect to a secret key.
+FROST depends only on a prime-order group and cryptographic hash function.
+This document specifies a number of ciphersuites to instantiate FROST using different prime-order groups and hash functions.
+One such ciphersuite can be used to produce signatures that can be verified with an {{!RFC8032}} compliant verifier.
+However, unlike {{!RFC8032}}, the signatures produced by FROST are not deterministic.

 --- middle

 # Introduction

-DISCLAIMER: This is a work-in-progress draft of FROST.

 RFC EDITOR: PLEASE REMOVE THE FOLLOWING PARAGRAPH The source for this draft is maintained in GitHub.
 Suggested changes should be submitted as pull requests